ThinkR-open/isc-proposal/proposal_neo4j.md

 with Neo4J using Cypher.
 Cypher is a query language in ASCII art that allows to represent simple and complex relationships very synthetically.

-Example of a query in Cypher:
+Here is an example of a query in Cypher:

     MATCH (n:Person {name: 'Colin'})-[*..3]->(p:Person)
     RETURN p.name;